-The skin cell transplant technology development started in 1990, when Dr Wood was healing patients with severe burn damages.
-Healing great burn damages usually includes application of cultured skin in sheets form to wound.
+The skin cell transplant technology development started in 1990 when Dr. Wood was healing patients with severe burn damages.
+Healing great burn damages usually includes an application of cultured skin in sheets form to wound.
 The skin sheets are grown from skin cells got from the patient but ordinary take 14-21 days to manufacture.
-Dr Wood investigated that scarring could reduce if the wound could be healed within 10 days.
-She discovered that although skin sheets manufactured in 10 days often had holes in them, these regions healed quicker than those cured with confluent sheets, and with less obvious scarring, because the cells had not reached overall confluence.
+Dr. Wood investigated that scarring could reduce if the wound could be healed within 10 days.
+She discovered that although skin sheets manufactured in 10 days often had holes in them, these regions healed quicker than those cured with confluent sheets, and with less obvious scarring because the cells had not reached overall confluence.
 And thus, a new technology was created.

 The CellSpray is another innovation that improves treatment for larger wounds.
 Also known as ‘Spray on Skin,’ the process involves using an aerosol delivery system to apply cultured skin cell suspensions evenly to larger and more massive wounds or burns.

 These techniques and technology commercialisation is carried out by the Australian commercial biotechnology company, Clinical Cell Culture or ‘C3.’
 The C3 laboratory now incubates small biopsies into bigger skin cell volumes suspensions in as few as five days, and this service is applied by surgeons in Sydney, Auckland and Birmingham, UK.
 Cells can be brought by means of aircraft and ready for application the next day in the majority of cases.
 Royalties from licensing will be ploughed back into a research means, known as McComb Foundation.